-In many cases, the 'green premium' for emissionsreducing technology is too high for many parts of the Australian economy to switch.
-Actions to value carbon within companies, across industries, and driven by policies are essential to align incentives more closely with the ongoing emissions reductions.
+In many cases, the 'green premium' for emissions-reducing technology is too high for many parts of the Australian economy to switch.
+Actions to value carbon, both within companies, industries and driven by policy, are essential to align incentives more closely with the ongoing emissions reductions.
 Australia's current policy landscape currently focuses on implicitly valuing carbon through the Safeguard Mechanism.